gfrison/gfrison.github.io/_patents/gilp-symbolic-machine-learning-knowledge-graphs.md

 ## Meta-rule
 Meta-rules represent the pattern of possible solutions in the search space.
 They are abstract structures isomorphic of the final program P. Meta-rules are the generic platform-independent models (PIM) to be transformed into platform-specific models (PSM).

-PSM are linked to a specific information system, in the example above the PSM is transformed into Datalog, a simple logic programming language.
+PSM are linked to a specific information system, in the example above the PSM is transformed into Datalog, a simple logic programming language whose predicates can be [efficiently encoded in memory](/patents/hypergraph-store-query) for fast query resolution.
 Symbols for meta-rules are defined as following:
 -	**R**: relation variable.
 They are instantiated in P.
 -	**X**: final variable name.
 -	**Z**: temporary variable.
 Specific for joins.